Courses in the Neuroscience Major and Minor

 - A student who places out of required courses with

-others offered in the major.
+other courses offered in the major.

 - NSC 230 (Experimental Methods in Neuroscience) is